srapisarda/stypes-flink/README.md

 # STypeS-Flink

 It is possible to evaluate [**STypeS NDL rewriting**](https://github.com/srapisarda/stypes) using Apache Flink.
-It is easy to write an Apache Flink program.
-If, for example, we are taking into consideration the following NDL script:
+If, for example, we are taking into consideration the following Nonrecursive Datalog (NDL) script:
  ```
 p1(x,y) :− s(z,y), s(x,y).
 p1(x,y) :− s(x,y), r(y,z).